skasproject/skas/docsite/docs/advancedconfiguration.md

 #### Main pod reconfiguration

-Here is the modified version for the main SKAS pod configuration:
+Here is the modified version for the main SKAS POD configuration:

 ```shell
 $ cat >./values.ldap1and2.yaml <<EOF